jimburton/hordle/README.md

 The three main ways to interact with the game are

-+ run the main method to play an interactive game: `cabal run hordle`.
++ run the main function to play an interactive game: `cabal run hordle`.
 Enter `:hint` to get a suggestion for your next word.

 + open it in the REPL to run the solver against all words.
 This takes